“Waylaid on the road

 “Good ones?”
 She cinched up her white terry bathrobe.
 Prayers were potted down as the nuns and children crossed themselves and began filing into class.
 Then the church’s cherished Italian Ruffatti pipe organ rang through the yard, rattling the school’s brown, waffle-hatched windows floor upon floor.

-“Cum se cum sa,” I grunted, with a so-so rock of the hand.
-Setting aside my boyhood clashes with top-down priestly and parish authority, with fiery images of Sister Eleanor and fourth-grade Catechismal drills, the scene below delivered me momentarily to one wistful weekend in Torino.
+“Cum se cum sa,” I grunted, with a so-so rock of the hand, wondering why she had to hang that car door-lock rap around my neck.
+Me, of all people…why me?
+Then again, I set aside my boyhood clashes with top-down priestly and parish authority, with fiery images of Sister Eleanor and fourth-grade Catechismal drills, the scene below delivered me momentarily to one wistful weekend in Torino.
 How European a city this was for mainland U.S.A., only with brilliant sunshine, rather than driving continental rains.